ArielEspinoza07/todo-app/README.md

     *   Routes
         * When create a new file use {name}.route
         * [x] Create index file  to require all routes
+        * [ ] Create auht file
+            * [ ] Add login, logout, register routes,
+            * [ ] Use Auth controller and call functions for the routes
         * [ ] Create project file
             * [ ] Create Restful routes,
-            * [ ] Use controller and call functions for the routes
+            * [ ] Use Project controller and call functions for the routes
         * [x] Create task file
             * [x] Create Restful routes,
-            * [x] Use controller and call functions for the routes
+            * [x] Use Task controller and call functions for the routes
         * [ ] Create user file
             * [ ] Create Restful routes,
-            * [ ] Use controller and call functions for the routes
+            * [ ] Use User controller and call functions for the routes
     *   Schemas
         * When create a new file use {name}.schema
         * [x] Create project file